bradford-hamilton/Ruby-On-Quails/guides/source/3_1_release_notes.md

 * Created `ActionView::Renderer` and specified an API for `ActionView::Context`.

-* In place `SafeBuffer` mutation is prohibited in Rails 3.1.
+* In place `SafeBuffer` mutation is prohibited in Quails 3.1.

 * Added HTML5 `button_tag` helper.